MalekSnous/MalekSnous.github.io/about.md

 I am passionate about **solving real-world problems with data**, building scalable ML pipelines, and designing AI solutions that combine scientific rigor with practical impact.

-Beyond work, I enjoy contributing to open-source, mentoring junior scientists, and exploring new developments in AI research.
+Beyond work, I enjoy playing Greek and Arabic music repertoires.
+I'm also passionate about sailing.